patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/content/writing.md

 Now, you can work across teams to fine-tune your copy and align your words with voice and tone standards.

-## General UX writing principles
+## Tips - writing effectively for UX
 A small change in thinking can make a big impact.
 Focus on these general principles when you’re making content decisions.

-* Audience
+* Know your audience
-* Task
+* Focus on their tasks and goals
-* Context
+* Understand the context

-### Audience: Who is my user?
+### Know your audience
-Take the time to get to know your user so you can answer questions like these:
+Before you start, take minute to understand who you're writing for.

-* What terminology or jargon is my user familiar with?
+* Who is reading this?
-* What products or standards are they working with now?
+* What do they care about?
-* How do they talk about their work?
+* What messages do I want to communicate to them?
-* What are my their main goals and tasks?
+* What do they want to do?
+What am I trying to help them do?
-* What type of content are they seeing in the interfaces they use every day?
+* What are they seeing in the interfaces they already use every day?

-Without this insight, content could feel confusing or even incorrect to your audience, which can erode trust no matter how well everything else is working.
+Without this insight, content can feel confusing or even incorrect to your audience.

 **Strategies to try**
 Create user personas (or use the ones your team already has) and reference them as you work.
 If your team is in the process of gathering information about users, get involved!